 The core of the GIM class is an independent research project.
 Groups of 4 to 6 students will select an international business, economic or management issue on which to study in depth and present.
 The students begin secondary research at the start of the course, incorporating perspectives from the class readings and speakers.
-They will also spend considerable time in-country speaking with resident experts, gathering local data, and testing their hypotheses and recommendations in the field.
+They will also spend considerable time speaking with experts, gathering local data, and testing their hypotheses and recommendations.
 In general, the project should be based on original research that contributes to an intellectual body of work but also strives to have practical applications for the market.